silversub/terraform/provider/container-resources.md

 To create a worker pool or add worker nodes and zones to a worker pool, use the `ibm_container_worker_pool` and `ibm_container_worker_pool_zone` resources.
 {: tip}

+For step-by-step instructions for how to create an {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.openshiftlong_notm}} cluster, see [Creating single and multizone Kubernetes and OpenShift clusters](/docs/terraform?topic=terraform-tutorial-tf-clusters).
+{: tip}

-In order to delete a VPC cluster and their associated load balancer.
+If you want to delete a VPC cluster and their associated load balancer.
 The following order is followed by the services.
 1. Invokes the cluster deletion.
 2. Waits for the cluster deletion to complete.
 3. Verifies for the load balancer that is associated with the cluster and waits for the associated load balancer to delete successfully.
-{: note}

-For step-by-step instructions for how to create an {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.openshiftlong_notm}} cluster, see [Creating single and multizone Kubernetes and OpenShift clusters](/docs/terraform?topic=terraform-tutorial-tf-clusters).
-{: tip}
+{: important}

 ### Sample Terraform code
 {: #container-cluster-sample}